Bioinformatics-Munich/scas_dashboard/README.md

 ## Build and start containers
 Build images an run docker-compose to start the containers (nginx, frontend, backend, postgres):
-To build: `docker-compose build`
+To build: `docker compose build`
-Run in detached mode: `docker-compose up -d`
+Run in detached mode: `docker compose up -d`
-Forced rebuild of images: `docker-compose build --no-cache`
+Forced rebuild of images: `docker compose build --no-cache`

 # Initial setup with test data
 This setup is intended for testing and will load the test data.